Why I Added the Citi Strata Premier Card to My Wallet

 2. 3X on Groceries Fits Our Real Life

-If groceries are one of your biggest expenses too, this card can quietly rack up a ton of transferable points.
+If groceries and gas are two of your biggest expenses too, this card can rack up a ton of transferable points without much effort.

 3. Transfer Partners That Fit My Travel Style

-Citi’s ThankYou program doesn’t always get the same hype as Chase or Amex, but the partners are seriously valuable.
-Again, the huge factor for me on this is American Airlines as a transfer partner.
-This is huge in my book!
+Citi’s ThankYou program doesn’t always get the same hype as Chase or Amex, but the partners are seriously valuable — especially now that American Airlines is included.

 Rewards Structure